niclaszll/kubernetes-quickstarter/README.md

 Now make a copy of `terraform.tfvars.example`, rename it to `terraform.tfvars` and define all variables within.

-To initialize Terraform, run the following command once inside the `cloud-do-self-managed/` or `cloud-doks/` directory:
+To initialize Terraform, run the following command once:

 ```sh
 terraform init